-- 1. Round a whole number to the tens or hundreds place, using place value understanding or a visual representation. - 2.
-Fluently add and subtract whole numbers within 1000 using understanding of place value and properties of operations.
+100.Round a whole number to the tens or hundreds place, using place value understanding or a visual representation.

+2. Fluently add and subtract whole numbers within 1000 using strategies and algorithms based on understanding of place value, properties of operations, and/or the relationship between addition and subtraction.